 For example, if someone has expressed an interest in buying a holiday to the Maldives by searching using those keywords, regardless of whether or not they visited your site, you can serve them your Maldives holiday ad.

-You select the behavioural characteristics you want to target and when a prospect’s behavioural characteristics matches your specification your ad is triggered.
+You select the behavioural characteristics you want to target.
+In turn, when a prospect’s behavioural characteristics match your specification your ad is triggered.